syncfusion-content/asp.netwebforms-docs/aspnet/Treegrid/Rows.md

 ## Row Drag and Drop

 It is possible to dynamically re-arrange the rows in the TreeGrid control by using the AllowDragAndDrop property.
 With this property, row drag can be enabled or disabled.
 Rows can be inserted above, below as a sibling or as a child to the existing row with the help of this feature.
 A default tooltip is rendered while dragging the TreeGrid row and this tooltip can be customized by the DragTooltip property.
-This propertyhas inner properties such as ShowTooltip, TooltipItems and TooltipTemplate.
+This property has inner properties such as ShowTooltip, TooltipItems and TooltipTemplate.

 The ShowTooltip property is used to enable or disable the tooltip.
 By default, this property value is false.